DummyTech/Slims-To-Inlislite/README.md

 ## Important Notes
 Due to some formating error scripts.
-You **will have to re save the results** using worksheet software, like WPS office or Microsoft Excel.
+You **WILL HAVE TO RESAVE THE RESULTS** using worksheet software, like WPS office or Microsoft Excel for it to work.

 ## Limitation
 - This script doesn't migrate photos or snippet of books and members